thedarkjester/SolidityGasSamples/README.md

    7. Take the difference and see the `$` value - by inputting it at [https://www.cryps.info/en/Gwei_to_USD](https://www.cryps.info/en/Gwei_to_USD)
    8. Turn the optimiser on and repeat steps 2-7 to optimise deploy or execution

+An alternate approach is to run the tests pointing a chain instance (ganache UI etc.) and view the test outputs and the gas report and then examine what the tests are doing.
+Note: this is a work in progress.

 ## Samples

 Try go in order, as some of the understanding is layered